-1 uncertainty continues regarding the specific effects of sequestration in 2018 through 2021.
-Although it is 2 difficult to determine the exact impacts going forward, 5 3 years of budgetary reductions, of funding restrictions have 4 5 already led to furloughs, deferred maintenance, delayed 6 recapitalization programs, and increased deployment times.
-A sustained investment in our naval fleet requires the 7 threat of sequestration be permanently eliminated.
-8

-9 In addition, Congress and this subcommittee can support 10 the use of acquisition strategies to provide funding 11 stability and enhance cost reduction.
-Alternative funding 12 approaches such as advanced procurement, incremental or 13 split funding, and bock buy contracting already in use in 14 naval shipbuilding can help increase stability and 15 affordability in building a 355-ship Navy.

-16 Through the use of advanced procurement, Congress provides upfront funding for the purchase of long lead time 17 material and components and provides the balance of ship 18 funding in the subsequent year.
-For the shipbuilding 19 20 industry and the critical supplier base, this creates an 21 early financial commitment which enhances job security, 22 allows for strategic planning, hiring and training, as well 23 as encourages capital investment.

-Incremental or split funding, where cost is divided into two or more annual increments, allows for Navy ships to be procured while avoiding or mitigating budget spikes and major fluctuations in year-to-year budget totals.
+- 1 uncertainty continues regarding the specific effects of - 2 sequestration in 2018 through 2021.
+Although it is - 3 difficult to determine the exact impacts going forward, 5 - 4 years of budgetary reductions, of funding restrictions have - 5 already led to furloughs, deferred maintenance, delayed - 6 recapitalization programs, and increased deployment times. - 7 A sustained investment in our naval fleet requires the - 8 threat of sequestration be permanently eliminated. - 9 In addition, Congress and this subcommittee can support - 10 the use of acquisition strategies to provide funding - 11 stability and enhance cost reduction.
+Alternative funding - 12 approaches such as advanced procurement, incremental or - 13 split funding, and bock buy contracting already in use in - 14 naval shipbuilding can help increase stability and - 15 affordability in building a 355-ship Navy. - 16 Through the use of advanced procurement, Congress - 17 provides upfront funding for the purchase of long lead time - 18 material and components and provides the balance of ship - 19 funding in the subsequent year.
+For the shipbuilding - 20 industry and the critical supplier base, this creates an - 21 early financial commitment which enhances job security, - 22 allows for strategic planning, hiring and training, as well - 23 as encourages capital investment. - Incremental or split funding, where cost is divided - 25 into two or more annual increments, allows for Navy ships to

-3 Incremental funding would also allow construction to start 4 on a large number of ships in a given year so as to achieve 5 better production economies.

-6 Beyond that, Congress can consider block buys of ships.
-Block buy contracting permits the Department of Defense to 7 8 use a single contract for more than 1 year's worth of procurement of a given kind of ship without having to 9 10 exercise contract options for each year after the initial 11 procurement year.
-Purchasing ships through block buy 12 contracting enables shipyards to leverage hot production lines and streamline the acquisition process for these 13 14 shipyards.

-The selection or combination of these type of strategies will signal to U.S. shipbuilding and repair industry and the critical supplier chain that Congress is committed to building a 355-ship Navy and our industry is ready to respond accordingly.

-Beyond providing for the building of the naval fleet, there must also be provision to fund the tail, the maintenance of the current and new ships entering the fleet.
-Target fleet size cannot be reached if existing ships are not maintained to their full service lives.
-Maintenance has been deferred in the last few years because of across-theboards budget cuts.
-And investment in building ships must be complemented by the investment to maintain those ships to their full life expectancy.
+- 1 be procured while avoiding or mitigating budget spikes and - 2 major fluctuations in year-to-year budget totals. - 3 Incremental funding would also allow construction to start - 4 on a large number of ships in a given year so as to achieve - 5 better production economies. - 6 Beyond that, Congress can consider block buys of ships. - 7 Block buy contracting permits the Department of Defense to - 8 use a single contract for more than 1 year's worth of - 9 procurement of a given kind of ship without having to - 10 exercise contract options for each year after the initial - 11 procurement year.
+Purchasing ships through block buy - 12 contracting enables shipyards to leverage hot production - 13 lines and streamline the acquisition process for these - 14 shipyards. - The selection or combination of these type of - 16 strategies will signal to U.S. shipbuilding and repair - 17 industry and the critical supplier chain that Congress is - 18 committed to building a 355-ship Navy and our industry is - 19 ready to respond accordingly. - 20 Beyond providing for the building of the naval fleet, - 21 there must also be provision to fund the tail, the - 22 maintenance of the current and new ships entering the fleet. - 23 Target fleet size cannot be reached if existing ships are - 24 not maintained to their full service lives.
+Maintenance has - 25 been deferred in the last few years because of across-the-